ronaldvandenbroek/sequence-online-ad/README.md

 Our framework is visualised below:
 ![framework_paper-1](https://github.com/zyrako4/sequence-online-ad/assets/92887848/2d8dd005-a129-4301-9c65-d003c33ccba7)

-## In order to run the code, please follow the below steps:
+## In order to run the code, please follow these steps:

 1. Clone the repository
 2. Install the requirements (python - 3.11.5)
     ```
     pip install -r requirements.txt
     ```
 3. Run the Notebooks for reproducing the results presented in the paper.